mskhmelik/prj_data_science_gym/README.md

 13. `Avg_class_frequency_current_month` - the average frequency of visits per week for the previous month.
 14. `Avg_additional_charges_total` - the total revenue from other fitness center services, such as cafes, sports goods, beauty, and massage salon.

-**Project plan**
+## Project Plan

 1. Load the data.
 2. Conduct an exploratory data analysis (EDA):
-  a.
-Examine the dataset for missing features and study the mean values and standard deviations.
+   1. Examine the dataset for missing features and study the mean values and standard deviations.
-  b.
-Analyze the mean values of features in two groups: those who churned and those who stayed.
+   2. Analyze the mean values of features in two groups: those who churned and those who stayed.
-  c.
-Construct bar and feature distributions for those who churned and those who stayed.
+   3. Construct bar and feature distributions for those who churned and those who stayed.
-  d.
-Create a correlation matrix and display it.
+   4. Create a correlation matrix and display it.
 3. Build a binary classification model for customers, where the target feature is customer churn in the next month:
    1. Split the data into training and validation sets.
    2. Train the model in two ways:
       1. Logistic regression.
       2. Random forest.
    3. Evaluate the accuracy, precision, and recall metrics for both models.
 Compare the models based on the metrics.
 Which model performed better based on the metrics?
 4. Perform customer clustering:
    1. Standardize the data.
    2. Build a distance matrix on the standardized feature matrix and draw a dendrogram.
    3. Train the clustering model based on the K-Means algorithm and predict customer clusters.
 Let's agree to use n = 5 as the number of clusters.
    4. Examine the mean values of features for the clusters.
 Can any immediate observations be made?
    5. Construct feature distributions for the clusters.
 Can any observations be made from them?
    6. Calculate the churn rate for each obtained cluster.
 Are they different in terms of churn rate?
 Which clusters are prone to churn, and which are reliable?
 5. Formulate conclusions and make basic recommendations for working with customers.